Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Related Work

-Numerous algorithms based on deep learning have been proposed in the field of ship detection.
-High-performance RS object detectors often rely on the RCNN~\cite{girshick2014rich,xie2021oriented,girshick2015fast} framework, consisting of a region proposal network and regional CNN detection heads.
-For the universal RS object detection, Variations like the RoI transformer~\cite{ding2019learning} have been proposed, which leverages fully connected layers to rotate candidate horizontal anchor boxes before extracting features for regression and classification.
-Furthermore, AO2-DETR~\cite{dai2022ao2} introduces a transformer-based detection framework, which brings more research diversity.
 For the ship target detection from optical imagery, RR-CNN\cite{liu2017rotated} is a rotated region based CNN method that can accurately extract features from rotated regions and precisely locate rotated objects.
 CFF-SDN\cite{zhang2020intelligent} ship detection network uses multi-layer convolutional feature fusion to improve HBB high-precision ship detection.
 For the ship detection from SAR imagery, CP-FCOS\cite{sun2021anchor} is an anchor-free method proposed for high-resolution SAR ship images.
 DAPN\cite{sun2021anchor}.
 YOLOv2-reduced\cite{chang2019ship} architecture proposes an enhanced GPU-based deep learning method.
 In addition to image-level object detection, visual grounding is a region-level task, such as CLIP-VG~\cite{xiao2023clip} and RSVG~\cite{zhan2023rsvg} can locate the referred objects described by the language instruction, attracted much attention recently.
 However, Those algorithms are unable to uniformly understand multi-source ship images and complete both HBB and OBB ship detection tasks in one framework, which would constrain current intelligent interpretation methods for real-world applications.
 Therefore, this paper focuses on designing a unified multi-source ship RS image understanding framework, with a superior generalization capacity for cross-modal and multi-source image learning.